 Providing a Reason for Change

-If you update one or more fields on a supported object record, Vault may prompt you to provide a Reason for Change upon saving the record.
+If you update one or more fields on an object record or from a record list (for instance, in a custom object tab or related object section), Vault may prompt you to provide a Reason for Change upon saving the record.
 If at least one of the edited fields is configured to require a reason, Vault displays a dialog to capture a single reason to capture all relevant field changes.

 To provide a reason: